Early Intervention & Return to Work Program for B.C. Government Employees

 - Provide information about your medical condition, expected return to work, and restrictions and limitations, by completing a doctor’s certificate when requested.
 (Medical information isn't provided to your supervisor; this is confidential and sent separately to the nurses at Occupational Health and Rehabilitation.)

 - Fully participate in recommended medical treatment programs.

 - Participate in and cooperate with rehabilitation programs and plans designed to improve your condition.
 This can include a gradual return to work, with or without modified duties.

-- Stay in contact with your supervisor and others involved in the case, as required (occupational health nurse or return to work specialist).
+- Stay in contact with your supervisor and others involved in the case, as required (occupational health nurse, injury recovery specialist or disability case specialist).

 - Maintain your health so you can attend work regularly and consistently.